pubnub/pubnub-mcp-server/resources/sdk_docs/unity_access-manager.md

 ### Returns - spaces & users (deprecated)

-Returns PNResult<PNAccessManagerTokenResult>:
+GrantToken() returns PNResult<PNAccessManagerTokenResult>:
-- Result (PNAccessManagerTokenResult): Contains Token (String)
+- Result (PNAccessManagerTokenResult)
+- Status (PNStatus)

+PNAccessManagerTokenResult
+- Token (string): current token with embedded permissions.

 ```
 `1{ "Token":"p0thisAkFl043rhDdHRsCkNyZXisRGNoYW6hanNlY3JldAFDZ3Jwsample3KgQ3NwY6BDcGF0pERjaGFuoENnctokenVzcqBDc3BjoERtZXRhoENzaWdYIGOAeTyWGJI"}
 `
 ```
-- Status (PNStatus)

 ### Other examples - spaces & users (deprecated)

-Grant mixed access in a single call:
+Grant an authorized client different levels of access to various resources in a single call
-- Grants my-authorized-userId:
-  - Read access to space-a and get to userId-c.
-  - Read/write access to space-b, space-c, space-d, and get/update to userId-d.

 ```
 1

 ```

-Grant read access to multiple spaces using RegEx:
+Grant an authorized client read access to multiple spaces using RegEx
-- Grants my-authorized-userId read access to spaces matching space-[A-Za-z0-9].

 ```
 1

 ```

-Grant mixed access and RegEx-based read in one call:
+Grant an authorized client different levels of access to various resources and read access to spaces using RegEx in a single call
-- Grants my-authorized-userId:
-  - Read access to space-a and userId-c.
-  - Read/write access to space-b, space-c, space-d, and get/update to userId-d.
-  - Read access to spaces matching space-[A-Za-z0-9].

 ```
 1